 The unique quality of the College is at the forefront of the Council's guidance in considering the consolidation and development of the College.
-I am sure we can all look forward to the continued provision of a stimulating and well-rounded education in an environment which will allow our students to look back on their school days with joy and pride.
+I am sure we can all look forward to the continued provision of a stimulating and well-rounded education in an environment that will allow our students to look back on their school days with joy and pride knowing that the opportunities afforded them gave them an advantage over their peers.